cracksii/Embedded-System/README.md

 # Embedded-System
-An embedded system, coded in c, which emulates command line access.
+An embedded system, coded in c#, which emulates command line access.

 If you want to use encryption, you have to install the python package `ghost-encrypt` via